inspirai/wilderness-scavenger/README.md

 ## Basic Structures

 We developed this repository to provide a training and evaluation platform for the researchers interested in open-world FPS game AI.
-For getting started quickly, we summarize the basic structure of this repository as follows:
+For getting started quickly, a typical workspace structure when using this repository can be summarized as follows:

 ```bash
 .